cmlab-victor/cmlab-vicotor.github.io/README.md

-# AED: Adaptable Error Detection for Few-shot Imitation Policy
+# VICtoR: Learning Hierarchical Vision-Instruction Correlation Rewards for Long-horizon Manipulation

 This is an academic paper project page template.